Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 #...

 ```

-The logical error comes in because all of the letters from the word are in the word_dict!
-If we only check to see if the letter is in the word_dict, we'll tell the user that they've already guessed a letter even if it's the first time they've guessed it if it's in the word!
-We need to add a check that looks at the value to see if it's `True` or `False`:
+The logical error comes in because all of the letters from the word are already in `word_dict`, just with a `False` value!
+If we only check to see whether the letter is in `word_dict`, we'll tell the user that they've already guessed a letter even if it's the first time they've guessed it!
+We need to add a check that looks at the value to see whether it's `True` or `False`:

 ```python